 Be Tulum was one of the first properties on the beach road to commit to private plunge pools in nearly every room, and at 64 suites that meant building two full pool infrastructures as well to keep the communal side functional.
 The net effect is a property where you can genuinely spend a day without leaving your suite, and that privacy is one of the reasons the adults-only policy works so well at this scale.

 Architect Sebastian Sas designed it as the dark, sultry counterpoint to Tulum's usual bright-white boho look: local limestone, Brazilian hardwood, palapa roofs, and 64 suites almost all with private plunge pools and direct sand access.
 The Yäan Wellness Spa runs across the street, and the on-site restaurant Ocumare is headed by Michelin-starred chef Mauricio Giovanini.
-Add the 249,000 Instagram followers, the adults-only policy, and a nightly rate in the $500 to $1,500 range, and the booking calendar looks the way you would expect.
+Add the 249,000 Instagram followers, the adults-only policy, and suite rates that climb steeply through the plunge-pool categories, and the booking calendar looks the way you would expect.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.